AleMorales9011/ForgeWare/008 PROVISIONING INFRASTRUCTURE/README.md

 BFF (Back end for frontends pattern)

 ## Table of contents
+- Benefits of using the BFF pattern
+- Prerequisites
 - What's Terraform
 - Installing Terraform
+- Installing Azure CLI
+- Autenticating with Azure CLI
+- Create a Service Principal
+- Set your environment variables
+- Initialize Terraform
+- Write configuration
+- Conclussion

 ## Benefits of using the BFF pattern
 - **Improved maintainability:** By separating the backend into multiple services, you can change one service without affecting the others.
 This makes it easier to develop, test, and deploy changes.